 The employee will be allowed a reasonable period of time to correct the problem as specified in the written warning.
 If the problem is one that can be easily corrected, the improvement may be expected immediately.
 If the problem is more complex, a longer period may be appropriate.

 In the event the behavior is not corrected or improved it may be necessary to send a more forceful message in the form of a second written warning.
 Following the completion of the period of time specified in the first written warning, a second written warning may occur if the supervisor feels that further improvement is necessary.
-Again, a copy of the letter should be sent to the Director of Human Resources and placed in the employee’s file.
+Again, a copy of the letter should be sent to the Chief Human Resources Officer and placed in the employee’s file.